 - Poisoning: Induce vomiting or pump the stomach if ingestion occurred within the previous two hours.

-- Activated charcoal: Oral administration of activated charcoal which binds to the toxins remaining in the system and prevent further absorption.
+- Activated charcoal: Oral administration of activated charcoal which binds to the toxins remaining in the system and prevents further absorption.

 - Bacterial infection: Antibiotics.

-During treatment, veterinary staff will closely monitor blood pressure and urine output.
+During treatment, the veterinary staff will closely monitor blood pressure and urine output.

 The prognosis is poor for cats who are unable to urinate, despite aggressive therapy.